-This guide was created to combat some of misinformation on the web about cold lasers.
-This is a no-nonsense guide to cold lasers ranging from low-cost home system to high-end systems for practitioners.
+This guide was created to combat some of misinformation on the web about cold lasers and PhotoBioModulation (PBM).
+This is a no-nonsense guide to cold lasers and high dosage lasers ranging from low-cost home system to high-end systems for practitioners.
 You can use this guide in conjunction with our therapy laser comparison table to see most of the major players in the cold laser market and how they stack up based on specs and prices.
 There are over 4000 clinical studies and hundreds of books, video and other resources showing the effectiveness of laser therapy that you can search using the Laser-Therapy.US research tool.
-There are over 100,000 providers using cold lasers in their practice and over 750,000 laser users so laser therapy is not an experiment therapy as the insurance companies like to say because they don't want to pay for the equipment.
+There are over 300,000 health care providers using cold lasers in their practice and over 750,000 laser users so laser therapy is not an "experimental" therapy as the insurance companies like to say when they deny a claim for a laser.

-Even though, most tradition MDs stay away from laser therapy, they are widely used by chiropractors, acupuncturist, physical therapist, herbalist, function medicine specialist, vets, dentist and many other health care providers that focus on root health care corrections versus coping with the symptoms.
+Even though, most tradition MDs stay away from laser therapy, they are widely used by chiropractors, acupuncturist, physical therapist, herbalist, function medicine specialist, vets, dentist, podiatrist and many other health care providers that focus on root health care corrections versus coping with the symptoms.
 Although lasers are not a cure all, there should be little doubt that cold lasers are effective in treating a wide variety of problems.
-The FDA requires a clearance before a cold lasers can be sold for use on humans but there are less regulations for cold lasers used on pets and horses.
-The majority of therapeutic laser are used to treat damaged tissue and structural (bone, joint and ligament) problems but the use of laser to treat trigger points, acupoints and lymph nodes is rapidly growing.
-Most therapeutic cold lasers have a treatment area between the size of a quarter to the size of a silver dollar but systems created for trigger point and acupoint therapy focus the energy into a pencil lead diameter beam.
+The majority of therapeutic lasers are used to treat damaged tissue and structural (bone, joint and ligament) problems but the use of laser to treat trigger points, acupoints and lymph nodes is rapidly growing.
+Most therapeutic cold lasers have a treatment area between the size of a quarter to the size of a silver dollar, but systems created for trigger point and acupoint therapy focus the energy into a concentrated beam.
 Cold lasers are cleared for pain reduction, inflammation reduction and increasing blood flow.

 The main 3 specs that people use to compare systems are: